 Though all Bank of America cards qualify, there are a few standout cards that offer Museums on Us perks – including the Bank of America® Premium Rewards® credit card, Bank of America® Customized Cash Rewards credit card and Bank of America® Travel Rewards credit card.

 A tip to stretch your Bank of America rewards a bit further is to add family members on as an authorized user.
-Every person must have their name on a credit card or debit card with a matching photo ID to take advantage of free admission to participating Museums on Us venues.
-But authorized users will qualify for their own admission.
+Every person must have their name on a credit card or debit card with a matching photo ID to take advantage of free admission to participating Museums on Us venues, so authorized users qualify for their own admission.

 Just keep in mind that although adding authorized users to your account can yield rewards like this opportunity, there are risks associated.
-You are solely responsible for any purchases that an authorized user charges on the card, and this also includes cash advances and associated fees.
+The main cardholder is solely responsible for any purchases that an authorized user charges on the card, including cash advances and associated fees.

 Be sure to discuss charge and payment expectations with anyone you add as an authorized user to your credit card.